chakra-ui/chakra-ui/packages/layout/README.md

 ## Usage

-Box is just `div` on steroids.
+Box is just a `div` on steroids.
 It gives you the ability to pass style props

 ```jsx
 <Box color="tomato" _hover={{ bg: "red.500", color: "white" }}>